sylvain1811/BDA-Project/README.md

 name for each article, by selecting more or less 5 words which describe best the article.

-It is a bit of an explanatory project, where multiple algorithms will be tried and compared.
+It is a bit of an exploratory project, where multiple algorithms will be tried and compared.

 ## Dataset description